 Now, this is one place where distributing ETFs are much better than accumulating ETFs.
 If you only own accumulating ETFs, you will need to sell more of them to pay your bills.
 As such, you will generate more capital gains.
 Realized income is why I prefer distributing ETFs over accumulating ETFs.

-Also, even if you sell 2% of your net assets every year to live, this will not be entirely capital gains.
+Also, even if you sell 2% of your net assets yearly to live, this will not be entirely capital gains.
 Some of the money you get is the money you paid to buy the shares.
 But over the long-term, you want capital gains, not invested money.
 But still, this will reduce the risk of having too much income from capital gains.

 When you are in retirement, a little income will go a long way in helping you retire.
 So, if some income stream covers a quarter of your expenses, you only need dividends and capital gains for the other three quarters.
 In that case, it is improbable that your capital gains exceed your dividends and the side income.